-For advice on navigating the season, we’ve enlisted the help of vegan big-leaguer Fran Costigan.
+For advice on surviving the season, we’ve enlisted the help of vegan big-leaguer Fran Costigan.
 Below, Costigan, vegan pastry chef and author of Vegan Chocolate: Unapologetically Luscious and Decadent Dairy-Free Desserts, shares with us her must-have pantry staples for vegan baking, diet tips for new vegans and three sinfully delicious dessert recipes from her new book.

 Stocking the Pantry